What is a questionnaire?

 If you’re using online questionnaire templates as the basis for your own, make sure it has been developed by professionals and is specific to the type of research you’re doing to ensure higher completion rates.
 As we’ve explored here, using the wrong kinds of questions can result in skewed or messy data, and could even prompt respondents to abandon the questionnaire without finishing or give thoughtless answers.

 You’ll find a full library of downloadable survey templates in the Qualtrics Marketplace, covering many different types of research from employee engagement to post-event feedback.
-All are fully customizable and have been developed by Qualtrics experts.
+All are fully customisable and have been developed by Qualtrics experts.

 Get started with our free survey maker with 50+ templates